kmaida/sample-auth0-nodeserver/README.md

 Make sure you also add the app metadata containing your roles to the `accessToken` as well as the `idToken`.
 The access token is how we'll verify that the user has the appropriate role on our server when they request resources.

-The `namespace` identifier in the `addRolesToUser()` function can be any _non-Auth0_ HTTP or HTTPS URL and does not have to point to an actual resource.
+The `namespace` identifier in the `addRolesToUser()` callback function can be any _non-Auth0_ HTTP or HTTPS URL and does not have to point to an actual resource.
 Auth0 enforces [this recommendation from OIDC regarding additional claims](https://openid.net/specs/openid-connect-core-1_0.html#AdditionalClaims) and will _silently exclude_ any claims that do not have a namespace.
 You can read more about [implementing custom claims with Auth0 here](https://auth0.com/docs/scopes/current#custom-claims).

 ### Add Auth0 Configuration